-We have audited, in accordance with Philippine Standards on Auditing, the consolidated financial statements of Universal Robina Corporation and Subsidiaries (the Group) included in this Form 17-A and have issued our report thereon dated January 10, 2013.
+We have audited, in accordance with Philippine Standards on Auditing, the consolidated financial statements of Universal Robina Corporation and Subsidiaries (the Group) as at September 30, 2013 and 2012 and for each of the three years in the period ended September 30, 2013, included in this Form 17-A and have issued our report thereon dated January 10, 2014.
 Our audits were made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
-The schedules listed in the Index to Consolidated Financial Statements and Supplementary Schedules are the responsibility of the Group's management and are presented for purposes of complying with Securities Regulation Code Rule 68.1 and are not part of the basic consolidated financial statements.
+The schedules listed in the Index to Consolidated Financial Statements and Supplementary Schedules are the responsibility of the Group's management.
+These are presented for purposes of complying with Securities Regulation Code Rule 68, As Amended (2011) and are not part of the basic consolidated financial statements.
 These schedules have been subjected to the auditing procedures applied in the audit of the basic consolidated financial statements and, in our opinion, fairly state in all material respects the financial data required to be set forth therein in relation to the basic consolidated financial statements taken as a whole.